Botnar Research Centre, Old Road, Headington, Oxford, OX3 7LD

 He is also Visiting Professor of Surgical Oncology at King’s College London and Visiting Professor of Surgery at the University of Hong Kong.
 He is an oncoplastic breast surgeon and his research focuses on developing and evaluating novel techniques for cancer surgery, including a novel magnetic technique for sentinel node biopsy and lesion localization, which he developed.
 In 2015, he was awarded a prestigious Hunterian Professorship by the Royal College of Surgeons of England and in 2019 he was appointed as one of the Royal College of Surgeons of England, Research Professors.

-Michael is a Member of Council of Breast Surgery International (BSI), Meetings Secretary of the British Association of Surgical Oncology (BASO) and a committee member of the British Breast Group.
+Michael is Vice President (and President elect) of the British Association of Surgical Oncology (BASO), a Member of Council of Breast Surgery International (BSI) and a committee member of the British Breast Group.
 He is also an examiner for the European Board of Surgery examinations.